cmusatyalab/openrtist/README.md

 __Image__ - Deep Learning Base AMI (Ubuntu) - ami-041db87c

-__Ensure that ports 9000-10000 are open in your security group rules so that traffic to/from the mobile client will pass through to the server.__
+__Ensure that port 9099 is open in your security group rules so that traffic to/from the mobile client will pass through to the server.__

 Once the server is running in AWS, you can follow the steps above to setup the server.